mqasimkh/layered_tb_fifo/README.md

 # FIFO Verification Using SystemVerilog Layered Testbench

+Note: Tests are incomplete and will try to complete the task and update the repo.

 Created a layered testbench to verify the FIFO design and test the verification plan.
 Created golden model using a SV queue data structure to check the correctness of the FIFO.

 First created a separate test library and added individual testcases there.
 For each test, used a transaction class was used, with signal configurations specific to that test.
 The environment was instantiated from there, but this setup didn’t work as expected.